TusharVerma25072005/day2-ht/README.md

 This is a Mess Review form created where it has following functionalities included

+Web application is responsive for both mobile and desktop versions

 Stage 1 - Personal Details
 Collect details like Name, Roll No, Semester, Department, Hostel Name, and Food Preferences.